dm4uz3/sysv-debian/SYSVINIT.md

 2) Debian testing (buster)
 Your choice:
 ```
-Use numbers `1` or `2` to select the `stable` or `testing` branches
-Then the script will add a no-systemd repo and make you boot with
+Use numbers `1` or `2` to select the `stable` or `testing` branches.
+Then the script will add a no-systemd repo and make you boot with sysvinit.
-sysvinit.
 After it's done, reboot your system:
 ```
 # reboot
 ```